bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 # Practical: Skyline analyses for macroevolution

 In this tutorial we will estimate diversification rates for dinosaurs using a previously published supertree.
+The evolutionary history of dinosaurs is somewhat controversial; although non-avian dinosaurs are well agreed to have become extinct as a result of an asteroid impact at the Cretaceous-Paleogene boundary, it has been fiercely debated whether the clade was already in decline prior to this event (e.g. {% cite Brusatte2015 --file Tutorial-Template/master-refs.bib %}, {% cite Benson2018 --file Tutorial-Template/master-refs.bib %}).

 The aim of this tutorial is to:
 - Learn how to set up a skyline analysis using a previously made phylogeny;